 3. Guarantee Data Completeness with Multiple Instances (Data Redundancy)

 Creating at least two backups of a camera card is the baseline of this point.
 As the card is probably going to be formatted at some point, two (better three) identical copies of the camera card are the minimum requirement for guaranteeing completeness at any time.
-Extending the idea of identical data, the multiple instances make sure that even if one instance gets corrupted, there is still another left to be used.
+Extending the idea of identical data, the multiple instances ensure that even if one instance gets corrupted, there is still another left to be used.

 4. Data Rate: Ensure Reasonable I/O Speeds to Handle the Data in Time

-To ensure fast copy of all material, you have to make sure that your drives’ I/O speeds fit the type and quantity of the shot material.
+To ensure a fast copy of all material , you have to make sure that your drives’ I/O speeds fit the type and quantity of the shot material.
 An example: shooting RAW with three cameras will require an entirely different setup compared to shooting a compressed format with only one camera.
 As a rule of thumb, you should at least be able to copy as fast as new material is created.
-Calculation of data rates and copy times in advance can help you to choose or recommend the right hardware for the shoot, so you can be sure to have everything you need for a fast copy on set.
+Calculation of data rates and copy times in advance can help you to choose or recommend the proper hardware for the shoot, so you can be sure to have everything you need for a fast copy on set.

 The limiting factor doesn’t always have to be the storage hardware: Slow interfaces or the “MD5” checksum type can limit the copy speed to a certain amount even with fast drives.
 Try to rule out such additional factors in advance (and use suitable interfaces for attaching drives and select non-limiting checksum methods like xxHash).

-The last three tips go into a more advanced direction, so make sure to take care of the first four primarily.
-Nonetheless, the next three help you complete your data wrangling job at the film set with excellence:
+The last three tips go in a more advanced direction, so make sure to take care of the first four primarily.
+Nonetheless, the following tips help you complete your data wrangling job at the film set with excellence:

 5. Use Source Verification to Assure Unaltered Source Data